AfricasTalkingLtd/africastalking-java/README.md

 ## Services

-All methods return a `String` of `xml` or `json` data based on the specified format.
+All methods return a `String` of `json` data.
 All methods are synchronous (i.e. will block current thread) but provide asynchronous variants that take a `Callback<String>` as the last argument.

 ### `AccountService`